percona/everest-doc/docs/reference/troubleshoot.md

 ## Troubleshooting topics

-We have sorted the troubleshooting topics into specific categories, making it easy for you to find the information you need.
+We have organized the topics into distinct categories to assist you in exploring the information more easily.

 ### Installation